WebbEthan/MatchmakingServerBase-TCP-UDP-/ReadMe.txt

         - Classes that inhearite from Match store a reference all the client in that match.
         - Contains methods for distributing data throughout match.
         - Classes that inhearite from Match can be used as a scriptable zone.
+        Methods
+            - MaxClients, defualt is 99 for 100 player match
+            - AddClient(username, informMatchClients) adds client to match if possible
-    Packet ID
+            - KickClient(username, reason) Kicks a client from the match Packet ID
         - Do Not Use Values [0xFF, 0xFE, 0xFD, 0xFC, 0xFB, 0xFA] For your packet ID these are used by the sever for special functions
 ---------------------------------------------------------------------------